cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230628 0225-1 Day #17_

 Desc:
-The session we had yesterday on Configuring & testing a static website on the public EC2 host via Apache HTTP Server.
+The session we had on Configuring & testing a static website on the public EC2 host via Apache HTTP Server.